Specialist Industry Seminars for Greeting Card Start Ups

 The Ladder Club now holds two one-day crash courses in greeting card publishing, run by Lynn Tait, of the Lynn Tait Gallery.
 Held once a year, the two separate day’s seminars comprise one for absolute beginners and the other for publishers who have exhibited at a trade fair and a turnover of over £3k.

-Both seminars are packed full of essential information and feature successful publishers and specialist suppliers as well as Sharon Little, CEO of the GCA and Jakki Brown, editor of Progressive Greetings.
-Held in Westcliffe on Sea in Essex each autumn, the cost for each day is £50 including lunch.
+Both seminars are packed full of essential information and feature successful publishers and specialist suppliers as well as Amanda fergusson, CEO of the GCA and Jakki Brown, editor of Progressive Greetings.
+Held in Westcliffe on Sea in Essex each autumn, the cost for each day is under £50 including lunch.
 Publishers who have been to the seminars then form a network of new publishers who can help each other on the road to success!

 The GCA also holds half days seminars on different aspects of greeting card publishing including Sales Agents, Licensing and Social Media.
 See the news section of this site for upcoming seminars and events.

 General Help and Advice for Start Up Businesses

 There are many organisations providing advice for start up businesses, here are just a few: